MaliJetal/hooks-mini-project/README.md

 - It is used for memoization.
 - It basically cache value so that there is no need to recompute it.
 - useMemo() should be used only when it is required as it requires useMemo function to call, and store the functions, variable in memory.
 - useMemo() can also be used for `referential equality`.
-It will create refernce of same object and compare and check if it is equal then only value change.
+It will create reference of same object and compare and check if it is equal then only value change.
 Only changes to the reference of the object, whenever the actual contents of the object changed.
 Instead of updating every single time you render.
 - Note: personally, we dont use useMemo much as it acts like useEffect with input values.

 ## useRef():